Modernization and expansion

 Additionally, the upgrade and reconfiguration of the Apron B has been completed.
 Apron B has been expanded by additional 11.000 m2, and its capacity has been increased from 7 parking positions for C-code aircraft, to 10 parking positions for C-code aircraft and 1 dependent parking position for larger E-code aircraft.
 Drainage of wastewater and atmospheric discharge from the extended apron B is directed towards the existing, but also the newly built network of sewage.
 Lighting on the apron B is provided from the existing as well as from new light poles, both equipped with new LED reflectors.

 In parallel with the extension of the Pier C, the extension of Apron C was customized on an area of approximately 45.000 m2.
 Eight new aircraft parking positions have been established.
 The extension of Apron C contributed to the increase of the overall airport capacity and enabled connection with the new de-/anti-icing pad.

 New de-/anti-icing pad

-The construction of a new de-/anti-icing pad is part of the airport aprons expansion project and its first phase includes the construction of a new de-/anti-icing parking position.
-The implementation of this pad will increase the airport's capacity from 10 aircraft de-icings per hour on the existing de-/anti-icing pad, to 16 aircraft de-icings per hour on the existing and new pad.
-The new pad construction project including the necessary modifications on the existing pad will be implemented on an area of approximately 25.500 m2.
+The construction of a new de-/anti-icing pad is part of the airport aprons expansion project.
+The implementation of this pad will increase the airport's capacity from 10 aircraft de-icings per hour on the existing de-/anti-icing pad, to 16 aircraft de-icings per hour on the existing and new pad in its full capacity.
+The new pad construction project including the necessary modifications on the existing pad is implemented on an area of approximately 25.500 m2.